-I remember very clearly my first successful negotiation.
+I remember my first successful negotiation very clearly.
 I was seven.
 I convened a meeting with my parents to recommend that my bedtime be changed from 8 PM to 9:30.
 I presented Mom and Dad with written terms explaining why extending my bedtime would be beneficial for our household and better for my grades, because I could stay up later to help tidy up and to read.

 After listening to my parents’ concerns—mainly, that my later bedtime would make me sleepy and less focused during school—I confidently presented my case.
 To my surprise, I was granted a 9 PM compromise.
 The next year, I lobbied for 9:30 again after I learned that Rudy Huxtable on The Cosby Show was allowed to stay up that late.
 When my parents saw that my new bedtime privileges had resulted in better grades because I had more time to do my homework, they happily relented.

 After that victory, I was hooked on playing with my bargaining power.
 Saudi Arabia, where we lived during my early adolescence, was the perfect place to learn to negotiate.
 The consumer culture there is fueled by bargaining, so I learned early on that salespeople at the souks and even at Diesel always had a “best price” to offer even when the price tag was labeled “last price” or “fixed.”
 I was expected to ask them, “What is your best price—for me?”
 They were never offended, but took this as an invitation to haggle back and forth until we reached a bottom line that we were both happy with.